 Using the GDP gap and its change to measure unforeseen changes in cyclical conditions, CBO estimated by means of a linear regression what portion of its past inaccuracies was attributable to business cycles (see Box 1).
 Restrictions on the regression incorporate the exogenous information that, of the two variables, the change in the GDP gap is the main source of uncertainty over shorter horizons and the level of the gap over longer ones.
-For the intermediate year (the first year after the two-year forecast), both the level of the GDP gap and its change are significant sources of uncertainty.
+For the intermediate year (the first year after the two-year forecast), both the level of the GDP gap and its change are taken to be important indicators of unexpected cyclical changes.

 The portion of the overall inaccuracies explained by the two business-cycle variables in the regression is called the cyclical part.
-The rest, the noncyclical part, represents the inaccuracies that result from such factors as noncyclical changes in average tax rates, capital gains realizations, the share of GDP that goes to taxpayers in high tax brackets, and federal spending for Medicare and Medicaid.
+The rest, the noncyclical part, represents the inaccuracies that result from such factors as noncyclical changes in average tax rates, capital gains realizations, the